Dante's Peak: Marketing

 To promote the release of Dante's Peak, the Studio Tour at Universal Studios Hollywood was updated with new theming and props from the film.
 More notably, the Glacier Avalanche rotating tunnel would be rethemed to the film, adding molten lava inside the mines.
-This addition would last for four years until 2001 when Curse of the Mummy's Tomb took over.
+This addition would last for four years until 2001 when Curse of the Mummy's Tomb took over in conjunction with the release of The Mummy Returns.

+Theatrical

+Dante's Peak was initially set to be released theatrically on March 7, 1997, while its rival Volcano was scheduled to open the previous week on February 28.
+In late 1996, the film's release date was moved up to February 7, 1997.
+It opened on that day alongside Paramount's The Beautician and the Beast.

 Home media

 Dante's Peak was released on VHS and LaserDisc on August 19, 1997.

 Reception

 Box office

 The film was released on February 7, 1997, in 2,657 theaters.
 It debuted at #2 at the box office behind the special edition re-release of Star Wars; it took in $18 million in its opening weekend.

-After eight weeks in theatres, it had grossed $67.1 million in the United States and $111.0 million overseas, for a total of $178 million worldwide.
+The film concluded with $67.2 million domestically, and $111 million overseas, for a worldwide total of $178.2 million.
+It was produced on a budget of $115–116 million.

+For its opening weekend in the UK, Dante's Peak ranked third behind Star Wars and Space Jam with $1.5 million.
 In South Korea, the film earned $776,000 from 30 locations during its opening, marking an improvement over Twister.
 It ranked in second place behind 101 Dalmatians in France, making an opening gross $2 million.